 Want More Income?
 Then These Securities Belong In Your Portfolio…

-In an era of trillion-dollar deficits and inflationary Fed policies, there is nothing more reassuring than durable hard assets that hold their value.
+In an era of trillion-dollar deficits, inflation, and uncertain markets, there is nothing more reassuring than durable hard assets that hold their value.
 Gold has its luster, but no real utility or earnings power.
 That’s why many of the world’s richest and brightest businessman are sinking more and more of their wealth into real estate.

 Property is a timeless investment.
 They’re not exactly making any more land, yet the world’s population is growing by 200,000 people (births minus deaths) each day.
 That’s over a million new people a week crowding into a fixed amount of space to live, work and shop — placing upward rental pressure on housing, office parks and retail strip centers.

 But don’t just take my word for it.
 Here’s what some of history’s wealthiest business tycoons had to say.

 “Ninety percent of all millionaires become so through owning real estate.
 More money has been made in real estate than in all industrial investments combined.” – Andrew Carnegie

 “Buy land near a growing city.
 Buy real estate when other people want to sell.” – John Jacob Astor

 “Real estate cannot be lost or stolen, nor can it be carried away.
 Purchased with common sense, paid for in full, and managed with reasonable care, it is about the safest investment in the world” – Franklin D. Roosevelt